Octavius-Dante/Tetra-Proxima/BAS_GIT_integration/Readme.md

 </br>
 </br>

-- [x] Create a Private repository in GITHUB.
+- [x] Create a Private Or Public repository in GITHUB.
 - [x] Initiate git in bas using command (git init)
 - [x] Add all the files to git staging area using command (git add .)
 - [x] Commit the changes using command (git commit -m "description" )